 This guide focuses on small things and photographic accessories — you won’t find major pieces of equipment like cameras, lenses, or lights.
 The Best Tools For Photographers That Are Actually Useful is divided into three sections:

 This buying guide focuses on tools and gadgets that are exceptionally useful for DSLR and mirrorless photographers — not mobile photographers.
-Mobile photography will be covered in a separate guide.

 HOT SHOE BUBBLE LEVEL